livechat/livechat-public-docs/site/content/new-js-api/methods.md

 # API Methods

-This API allows you to interact with the Chat Widget embeded on your website by giving you control over the behaviour and data passed through to LiveChat.
+This API allows you to interact with the Chat Widget embedded on your website by giving you control over the behaviour and data passed through to LiveChat.

 ## Interacting with the Chat Widget